rackerlabs/technical-blog/content/blog/2020/2020-08-06-the-it-industry-response-to-covid-19/index.md

 metaDescription: "The world has changed dramatically with Covid-19 impacting folks around the globe, and every business type has felt some impact."
 ogTitle: "The IT industry response to Covid-19"
-ogDescription: The world has changed dramatically with Covid-19 impacting folks around the globe, and every business type has felt some impact."
+ogDescription: "The world has changed dramatically with Covid-19 impacting folks around the globe, and every business type has felt some impact."
 slug: "the-it-industry-response-to-covid-19"